kylon/nanoDestreamer/README.md

 **WSL** (Windows Subsystem for Linux) is not supported.

+## Avoiding duplicates

+what is a download session?

+you create a txt file with a list of urls to download

+this list is a download session, if you change the list (add/remove urls), a new session will start

+if video urls input file changes, the _done_ file will be reset and you will get duplicates

+intended usage:

+create your urls list file and do not touch it until all downloads in the list are complete (even if it crashes and you restart it)

+once all finished, create a new urls input file (remove all existing urls)

+somewhat limited feature, but more than enough for this

 ## How to build

 To build destreamer clone this repository, install dependencies and run the build script -